jpcouhe/P6_OC_Piiquante/README.md

 ## :mag: Frontend

 This project was generated with Angular CLI version 13.2.4.
+You can find the repo here : https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6

 - `cd ./FrontEnd`
 - `npm install`